TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/design_doc/02000_top_level_design.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Top-Level Component Interaction

-The *Ethernet Firmware* running on the *master core* interacts with the CPSW LLD running natively on the same core.
-The Ethernet Firmware has access to all functionality provided by CPSW LLD public APIs for control path configuration and Rx and Tx data transfers.
-The Ethernet Firmware also configures and makes use of the TCP/IP stack enabled by CPSW LLD by the means of NDK/NIMU.
+The *Ethernet Firmware* running on the *master core* interacts with the Enet LLD running natively on the same core.
+The Ethernet Firmware has access to all functionality provided by Enet LLD public APIs for control path configuration and Rx and Tx data transfers.
+The Ethernet Firmware also configures and makes use of the TCP/IP stack enabled by Enet LLD by the means of NDK/NIMU.

 The *Ethernet Firmware* on the *master core* interacts with *remote cores* running virtual network device interfaces (Linux or TI-RTOS) via *Ethernet